charlsagente/python-settings/README.md

 or use the config function

 TODO LIST:
 * Add function to update default environment variable name
+* Keep this utility simple